Upper bounds on key rates in device-independent quantum key distribution based on convex-combination attacks: Constructing the upper bounds on one-way key rates with help of the CC attack

-where $p_\sub{A}(a)=\sum_bp_\sub{AB}(a,b)$ is Alice's marginal of the lossy correlation~\eqref{eqs:simplified_lossy_corr}, her marginal of the nonlocal correlation is given by $p^{\cNL}_\sub{A}(a) = \QA{a}$, and we have substituted for $\eta_\cL$ from Eq.~\eqref{eq:eta_cL_xi_cL} which can be now understood as the effective ``local'' detection efficiency.
+after substituting for the observed Alice's marginal, $\pA(a)=\sum_b\pAB(a,b)$, according to the lossy correlation~\eqref{eqs:simplified_lossy_corr}, while the nonlocal contribution in \eqnref{eq:conv_decomp_marginA} corresponds to the noiseless $\pA^\cNL(a) = \QA{a}$.
+We also define $\eta_\cL$ as above in \eqnref{eq:eta_cL_xi_cL}, which should be understood as the effective ``local'' detection efficiency.

 Finally, we arrive at the expression for the PA-term as